 Over the past 12 months, the Group has continued to work towards its external commitments under the HM Treasury Women in Finance Charter.
-As of July 2019, MUFG has increased the proportion of female Managing Directors to 15%.
+As of July 2020, 13% of Managing Director level employees were women.
 The Group continues to focus on its gender strategy which has also been put in place to support senior leaders with the Inclusion & Diversity plans they are required to make for their business units.